happybit/happybit.github.io/_posts/2014-08-08-inner-loop-power-control_1.markdown

 categories: Testing
 ---

 Power Control(PC) is one of the most important features in WCDMA technology.
-Here I'd like to introduce something about Inner Loop Power Control(ILPC).
+Here I'd like to introduce something Inner Loop Power Control(ILPC).

 <!--more-->